Who must receive the Information Sheet?

 Verbal tenancies and new lets (quick distinction)

 Wholly verbal agreement before 1 May 2026: You do not send the Information Sheet.
-Instead, you must supply a written record of key terms (rent, landlord name and address, deposit, repair responsibilities) by 31 May 2026.
+Instead, you had to supply a written record of key terms (rent, landlord name and address, deposit, repair responsibilities) by 31 May 2026 — if you missed that deadline, supply it now.

 The complete landlord checklist explains how these pieces fit with pets, Section 13 and possession strategy.